Website update! Support and services for dementia can still be found on this website.

 Seniors Legal and Support Service

-Free legal and social work support for older persons experiencing elder abuse, mistreatment, neglect or financial exploitation.
+Caxton Legal Centre provide a free legal and social work support service for older persons experiencing elder abuse including mistreatment, neglect or financial exploitation.
 Operates Monday to Friday, 9am–4.30pm.
-Located in South Brisbane.

-If you’re socially isolated, dealing with complex legal matters around the loss of a spouse or property relocation can be difficult and costly.
+Dealing with complex legal matters such as the loss of a spouse or property relocation can be difficult and costly.
 There are many organisations providing legal services to older people at low or no cost, so everyone has access to effective legal support regardless of their circumstances.

 Seniors Legal and Support Service

-Free legal and social work support for older persons experiencing elder abuse, mistreatment, neglect or financial exploitation.
+Caxton Legal Centre provide a free legal and social work support service for older persons experiencing elder abuse including mistreatment, neglect or financial exploitation.
 Operates Monday to Friday, 9am–4.30pm.
-Located in South Brisbane.

 Women’s Legal Service Queensland

-A for-purpose organisation providing free legal advice and other key supporting services, accessible through a variety of pathways.
+An organisation providing free legal advice and other supporting services.

 Legal Aid Queensland